massitaverna/ing-sw-2020-taverna-sorrentino-stagnoli/README.md

 - Socket
 - 2 Advanced functionalities: Multiple games and Advanced gods

-The advanced deities are Hera, Hestia, Limus, Triton and Zeus.
+The advanced gods are Hera, Hestia, Limus, Triton and Zeus.

 ## Test Coverage